Spectrum Center: History

 City leaders then devised a way to build a new arena that did not require voter support, but let it be known that they wouldn't consider building it unless then-Hornets' owner George Shinn sold the team.
 While even the NBA acknowledged that Shinn had alienated fans, NBA officials felt such a statement would anger other team owners.
 As it turned out, the NBA approved the Hornets' application to move to New Orleans.
 However, the league promised that the city would get a new team—which became the Bobcats—as part of the deal.
-The total cost of the arena to Charlotte and Mecklenburg County was not known, but estimated at around $260 million.
+The total cost of the arena to Charlotte and Mecklenburg County was not known, but estimated at $260 million.
 The construction was approved by the city council, which did not opt to present another referendum to the public.

 The arena opened as the Charlotte Bobcats Arena on October 21, 2005, costing $265 million.
 Architects hoped the building would bring the city together, as its location and large outdoor plaza, among other features, would suggest.
 The building's concourses and open design, plus artwork throughout also suggests the concept of community and socializing.
 One major feature of the arena was its original center-hung scoreboard, which was not only the largest scoreboard in any NBA arena when it debuted, but also featured a one-of-a-kind light-up 360 degree 3D mural of the Charlotte skyline.
 In early 2006, the arena became the subject of controversy when the Bobcats charged a $15,000 fee to Charlotte-Mecklenburg Schools for graduation ceremonies held at the building.
 The fee was eventually waived following media attention from a local newspaper.
 Many high schools in the area moved graduations to Bojangles' Coliseum.

 As part of the deal, TWC shuttered its poorly-performing regional sports network C-SET (which was established to serve as the Bobcats' rightsholder) and allowed the team to negotiate a new deal with Fox Sports South to ensure wider distribution of its games.
-Following Charter Communications' purchase of TWC, the arena was renamed Spectrum Center, in accordance with Charter's trade name for its cable services.
+Following Charter Communications' purchase of TWC, the arena was renamed as the Spectrum Center, in accordance with Charter's trade name for its cable services.

 Renovations

 In September 2014, the Charlotte city council agreed to give the Hornets $34 million for arena renovations in preparation for the 2017 NBA All-Star Game.
-(However, the game was moved to New Orleans because of a controversial HB2 bill, but Spectrum Center did host the 2019 NBA All-Star Game to make up for it.)
+(However, the game was moved to New Orleans because of a controversial HB2 bill, but the Spectrum Center did host the 2019 NBA All-Star Game to make up for it.)